 According to most traders, hedge funds are seen as slow, old investment vehicles of the past.
 While there are more than 8000 funds trading today, Our experts hone in on the elite of this group, around 750 funds.
 Most estimates calculate that this group of people orchestrate bulk of the hedge fund industry’s total asset base, and by paying attention to their best stock picks, Insider Monkey has deciphered numerous investment strategies that have historically outstripped the S&P 500 index.
 Insider Monkey’s flagship hedge fund strategy surpassed the S&P 500 index by around 5 percentage points a year since its inception in May 2014 through June 18th.
 We were able to generate large returns even by identifying short candidates.
 Our portfolio of short stocks lost 28.2% since February 2017 (through June 18th) even though the market was up nearly 30% during the same period.
 We just shared a list of 5 short targets in our latest quarterly update and they are already down an average of 8.2% in a month whereas our long picks outperformed the market by 2.5 percentage points in this volatile 5 week period (our long picks also beat the market by 15 percentage points so far this year).

-We’re going to take a glance at the key hedge fund action surrounding TTEC Holdings, Inc. (NASDAQ:TTEC).
+Let’s check out the fresh hedge fund action surrounding TTEC Holdings, Inc. (NASDAQ:TTEC).

-At the end of the fourth quarter, a total of 15 of the hedge funds tracked by Insider Monkey were long this stock, a change of 7% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in TTEC over the last 14 quarters.
-So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the second quarter of 2019, a total of 15 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 0% from the fourth quarter of 2018.
+On the other hand, there were a total of 11 hedge funds with a bullish position in TTEC a year ago.
+So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|